 AFA: Brand overview

 AFA was a Spanish automobile company that existed briefly during World War II; it stands for Aymerich Fábrica de Automoviles or Aymerich Automobile Factory.
-Founded by Joan Aymerich Casanovés in Barcelona, Spain, the company operated from 1943 to 1944.
+The company was founded by Joan Aymerich Casanovés in Barcelona, Spain, and operated from 1943 to 1944.

-In its short life, AFA produced only one or two examples of one model, called the AFA 5cv convertible.
+AFA produced only one or two examples of one model in its short life, called the AFA 5cv convertible.
 This modestly sized two-door, four-cylinder convertible was designed with the everyday consumer in mind.
-However, the car was never put into serial production.
+However, the car was never produced in serial production.

-Detailed information about the activities of AFA and the 5cv model is scarce due to the short existence of the company.
+Due to the company’s short existence, detailed information about its activities and the 5cv model is scarce.
 Difficult wartime conditions and limited production capabilities likely caused AFA to cease operations soon after it began, perhaps reaching only the prototype stage.

 Although AFA was not a commercial success, its story is one of a bold attempt to create an affordable convertible in the economically struggling Spanish automotive sector.